Structured Inventory of Malingered Symptomatology: Low Specificity

-Archival data suggested that more than 70% of legitimate claims such as those for payments for therapies are thus falsely rejected or unduly delayed (see Gutierrez et al, page 16)[12] with iatrogenic consequences for the patients.

 Meta-analytic investigation of criterion validity of the SIMS and its scales

 A recent meta-analytic study[13] showed that the lowest SIMS scores are obtained in a group of normal volunteers, somewhat higher SIMS scores are obtained from persons with mild symptoms from car accidents, and the highest SIMS scores are those from patients injured more severely in high impact car accidents and also by malingerers.
 In the analysis of variance (ANOVA), there was no statistically significant difference between the more severely injured patients (those with post-concussion and whiplash syndrome and pain related insomnia) and malingerers: these two groups may report similar number of symptoms on the SIMS.
 Briefly, the SIMS is a pseudo psychological test.

 The detection of malingering is usually a difficult task.
 Psychologists using the SIMS may appear more expert in detecting false insurance compensation claims because they classify more patients as malingerers or as suspected malingerers and are thus, being perceived as more professionally competent, more likely rehired by insurance companies.